32 Different Types of Moths in Oregon

 by Wildreturn is licensed under CC BY 2.0

-A group of gleaming blonde moths is grouped under the name Hahncappsia (Hahncappsia spp.).
+A group of gleaming blonde moths is named Hahncappsia (Hahncappsia spp.).

 The thin, brown lines that span the wings of each species vary in how wavy they appear, but they all have them.
 Along the bottom of the wings is a lengthy, silky fringe.

-The entire moth is covered in a semi-glossy sheen, making it shimmer in the sunlight.
+The moth is covered in a semi-glossy sheen, shimmering in the sunlight.

 The eyes are big and protrude from each side of the head, and the face looks like a short snout or nose.